tw4l/brunnhilde/README.md

 * `carved_files` folder: Contains files carved from disk images by tsk_recover or HFS Explorer (generated in -d mode; can be deleted at end of process by passing the '-r' or '--remove files' flag to Brunnhilde).
 * `dfxml.xml`: A fiwalk-generated [Digital Forensics XML](http://www.forensicswiki.org/wiki/Category:Digital_Forensics_XML) file describing the volumes, filesystems, and files on a disk (generated in -d mode for non-HFS disk images).
 * `logs` folder: Contains log files for ClamAV and bulk_extractor (if selected).
+* `siegfried.sqlite`: SQLite3 database generated from Siegfried CSV (deleted at end of processing by default, but may be retained by using the `-k` flag.)

 All outputs are placed into a new directory named after the identifier passed to Brunnhilde as the last argument.